YADAVaiSHAN/Roll-n-Risk/README.md

 - Click **Hold** to save your score and switch turns.
 - First to 100 wins!

+🌟 Features:
+- 🎯 Simple yet addictive gameplay

+- ⚡ Fast-paced turn-based action

+- 🧠 Strategic risk-reward mechanics

+- 🎨 Stylish UI with animated dice and a sleek design

+- 📱 Responsive layout (in progress) for various screen sizes

+- ❓ "How to Play" modal for first-time players

+- 🎮 Made with HTML, CSS, and JavaScript — no frameworks!

 ## 🛠️ Technologies Used
 - HTML5
 - CSS3
 - JavaScript (Vanilla)

 ## 📂 How to Run
 1. Clone or download the repo.